HuaChanSu: Specific molecular process

 The molecules in HuaChanSu include the cardiac glycosides bufalin, cinobufagin, cinobufotalin and resibufogenin.
 These molecules are effective due to their lipid-soluble characteristic, which helps them remain in the body longer; they slow the growth of cancer cells and induce cell cycle arrest.
 More specifically, these molecules suppress the protein Bcl-2, which is a cancer-prone lymphoma protein, and induce cell death upon BRO (melanoma) cells.

 Trials

 Since the 1970s, clinical trials for HuaChanSu had been held in China.
 The clinical trials showed between 10% and 16% decrease in lung cancer masses.
 At first, the United States was reluctant to invest in the study of HuaChanSu, but in 2005, trials were administered by Americans who applied doses that were eight times larger than those from the Chinese trials.
 These trials resulted with 40% of lung and liver cancer patients having tumors stabilized.
 Although no significant change was made in tumor sizes, the quality of life of the patients with stabilized tumors improved, evaluated by M.D.
 Anderson Symptom Inventory (MDASI).

+However, "Efficacy and Safety of Huachansu as an Adjuvant Therapy for Non-Small Cell Lung Cancer: An Overview of Systematic Reviews and Meta-Analyses" in 2024 has concluded that research that were fully reported according the PRISMA checklist was only 50%, and majority of publications had a risk of bias according to the ROBIS.